Sensirion/sensirion-ess/README.md

 - Pre-release ESS with SHTC1 and SGPC3
 - Gen 1 ESS with SHTC1 and SGP30
+- Gen 2 ESS with SHTC3 and SGPC3

 ### Limitations:
 The following is not implemented yet: